guardian/gateway/docs/okta/native-apps-integration-guide.md

 If the user signs in successfully, a session cookie will be set in the browser, and we complete sign in by redirecting the user back to the `fromURI` parameter.
 This will redirect the user to Okta, which will then redirect the user back to the app with the authorization code, and as above this is exchanged for tokens.

+### Registration / Reset Password / Set Password

 Registration works a bit differently.
+You may not need to implement this in your application as this can all be handled from within a browser, however the user would be asked to sign in again after registering if this approach was taken.

 After launching the `.signIn(...)`/`.signInWithBrowser(...)` method the user will navigate to the registration page, enter their email, and be sent a registration email.
 The user will then have to navigate to their inbox, and click the link in the email.
 The app should intercept this link using the [claimed "https" scheme URIs](https://datatracker.ietf.org/doc/html/rfc8252#section-7.2) (known as "Universal Links").
 The token should be extracted from this link, and passed to the SDK `.signIn(...)`/`.signInWithBrowser(...)` method as an additional parameter called `activation_token`.
 This will again launch the in-app browser to the Okta login page, on that page we check for this `activation_token` parameter and then redirect to our own set password/welcome page.
 The user will then set their password, get a session set, and we complete sign in by redirecting the user back to the `fromURI` parameter.
 Again, This will redirect the user to Okta, which will then redirect the user back to the app with the authorization code, and as above this is exchanged for tokens.

 The link we send to the user will have a format like this: